 One needs to design a circuit with optics, which is delivering an analog voltage at the output, which is dependent on the concentration of NT-proBNP.
 To build this circuit one has to determine which components are used also one has to copare different standard approaches how to monitor a photo diode with an Opamp.
 The thing, which has to be figured out in the end is, which gain is required, that the maximum and minimum light emission is visible as an electrical signal.
-Also the maximum output voltage should be equal to the reference voltage and the minimum output voltage should be 0 V to get the highest resolution.
+Also the maximum output voltage should be equal to the reference voltage and the minimum output voltage should be 0 V to get the highest resolution according to signal processing theory.
+This requirements might result in more than one amplification stage.
 To develop this circuit LTSpice will be used as well as KiCAD.
 Most likely this PCB will be etched within the university.
 As soon as these experiments work, one can start working with a microcontroller.